anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Manufacturer Authorized Signing Authority (MASA) is a vendor service that generates and signs voucher artifacts for pledges by the same vendor.
 When these pledges support BRSKI-PRM, the MASA needs to implement the following functionality in addition to BRSKI {{!RFC8995}}.

-A MASA for pledges in responder mode MUST support the voucher format defined in [I-D.ietf-anima-jws-voucher] to parse and process JWS-signed voucher-request artifacts and generate JWS-signed voucher artifacts.
+A MASA for pledges in responder mode MUST support the voucher format defined in {{I-D.ietf-anima-jws-voucher}} to parse and process JWS-signed voucher-request artifacts and generate JWS-signed voucher artifacts.

-Further, a MASA for pledges in responder mode MUST support the Agent Proximity Assertion (see {{agt_prx}}) through the validation steps defined in {{masa_interaction}} based on the Pledge Voucher-Request (PVR) and Registrar Voucher-Request (RVR) artifact fields defined in {{pvr_artifact}} and {{rvr_artifact}}, respectively.
+Further, a MASA for pledges in responder mode MUST support the Agent Proximity Assertion ({{agt_prx}}) through the validation steps defined in {{masa_interaction}} based on the Pledge Voucher-Request (PVR) and Registrar Voucher-Request (RVR) artifact fields defined in {{pvr_artifact}} and {{rvr_artifact}}, respectively.